LiskArchive/lisk-legacy-docs/CONTRIBUTING.md

 > Only include images, if they are informative for the user.

-If you want to include a picture on a page, upload the image in the same folder and use a relative link to the image.
+If you want to include a picture on a page, upload the image in the assets folder and use a relative link to the image.

 Image name should be: `lisk_PRODUCT-DEFINITION`.
 Optionally and depending on how the documentation grows, another tag can be added as section ending in `lisk_PRODUCT-SECTION-DEFINITION`